 Rod Stewart opens new development at

-includes a new state of-the-art, digitally-integrated operating theatre, a new ambulatory ward for day case patients complete with new minor operations suite and recovery department, and extended
+It includes a new state of-the-art, digitally-integrated operating theatre, a new ambulatory ward for day case patients complete with new minor operations suite and recovery department, and extended on-site parking.

 YOU'LL NEVER WASH ALONE